sporto/elm-tutorial/elm_arch/actions.md

 ## Sending values

-Finally, you can send a payload with your actions:
+You can send a payload with your actions:

 ```elm
 import Html